Life in France. A Dream and a Plan

 Healthcare is another area where U.S. retirees are often pleasantly surprised.
 After living in France for three months, you can apply for PUMa (Protection Universelle Maladie), the national healthcare system.
 Once enrolled, the system covers 70% of doctors’ visits and hospital stays.
 Private insurance (called a mutuelle) is available to cover the rest.

-Even before qualifying for PUMa, private health insurance is far more affordable than in the U.S., ranging from €150 to €300 per month depending on coverage.
+Even before qualifying for PUMA, private health insurance is far more affordable than in the U.S., ranging from €150 to €300 per month depending on coverage.
 Doctor visits are inexpensive—around €25 per visit—and prescriptions are also very affordable.
 The French healthcare system is consistently ranked among the best in the world, and it’s a significant financial advantage for retirees.

 Transportation Costs: Do You Need a Car in France?